-A student who achieves a Certificate II qualification with units of competency that are less than 220 nominal hours in total will meet the minimum Certificate II qualification requirement, however, the qualification will only contribute towards the WACE as two Year 11 unit equivalents.
+A student who achieves a Certificate II qualification with units of competency that are less than 220 nominal hours in total will be awarded two Year 11 unit equivalents.

 Certificate III or higher qualifications

 A total of six unit equivalents (two Year 11 and four Year 12 units) is awarded for successfully completed Certificate III or higher qualifications.